cortexapps/cortex-plugins/plugins/sonarqube-issues/README.md

 <div align="center"><img src="img/sonarqube-plugin.png" /></div>

 The SonarQube Issues plugin shows open SonarQube issues associated with the SonarQube project specified in the entity's `cortex.yaml`.
-If the `cortex.yaml` has a SonarQube Project defined in its `x-cortex-static-analysis` configuration, it will query for issues pertaining to that project.
+If the `cortex.yaml` has a [SonarQube Project key](https://docs.cortex.io/docs/reference/integrations/sonarqube#entity-descriptor) defined in its `x-cortex-static-analysis` configuration, it will query for issues pertaining to that project.
 For example:

 ```yaml
 openapi: 3.0.1